-4. Xerxes I (486-465 B.C) had just lost the battle of Salamis.
-He turned his attention turned toward home.
-On the last night of a particularly debaucherous seven day festival the King calls for his queen, a lady named Vashti.
+Xerxes I (486-465 B.C.) had just lost the battle of Salamis.
+He turned his attention toward home.
+On the last night of a particularly debaucherous seven-day festival the King calls for his queen, a lady named Vashti.

-4.1 Vashti had heard tales of the boy's rogue like conduct and refused to come.
-The King was infuriated so he divorced his "Queen".
+Vashti had heard tales of the boy's rogue like conduct and refused to come.
+The King was infuriated so he divorced his "Queen."
 What else could he do, he had to save face for he had called for her in the presence of all his Satraps.
 Est 1:1-22

-4.2 A contest is held and a Miss Persia selected.
+A contest is held and a Miss Persia selected.
 Women in Persia, unless royalty, were treated a little better than animals, so maidens were herded to the Palace for the great contest.

-4.3 Esther, a closet Jewish maiden, had lived with her cousin Mordecai since her parents death.
+Esther, a closet Jewish maiden, had lived with her cousin Mordecai, also a closet Jew, ever since her parent's death.
 Esther was selected, making Mordecai very proud, he urged her to hide her true ethnicity.

-4.4 A couple of eunuchs named Bigthana and Teresh plotted to kill Xerxes but Mordecai found out about the plot and told Esther.
+Soon a couple of eunuchs named Bigthana and Teresh plotted to kill Xerxes but Mordecai found out about the plot and told Esther.
 The Queen told Xerxes, giving credit to Mordecai, and the plot was foiled.

-4.5 Mordecai was rewarded by being listed in the Chronicles of the King of Persia.
-His heroic act was also recorded for posterity in Est 2:1-23
+The two conspirators were hung on a tree; the custom was to impale them first and then hang them for show.
+Mordecai was rewarded by being listed in the Chronicles of the King of Persia.
+His heroic act was recorded for posterity.
+Est 2:1-23

-4.6 A Satrap named Haman, an Agagite, was promoted to the number two man in the Kingdom; the power of the new position went to his head.
+A Satrap named Haman, was promoted to the number two man in the Kingdom; the power of the new position went to his head.
 Haman made a rule that all must bow before him when he arrived for work at the Palace Gate.

-4.7 This to Mordecai was unthinkable given the fact that such behavior was an acknowledgement, at least in the eyes of the Persians, that Haman was a god.
-Mordecai refused to bow and gave as his reason, his Jewish heritage.
+This to Mordecai was unthinkable given the fact that such behavior was an acknowledgement, at least in the eyes of the Persians, that Haman was a god.
+Mordecai refused to bow and gave as his reason his Jewish heritage.

-4.8 Haman informed the King of his confrontation.
-Keep in mind no one knew Esther was kin to Mordecai.
+Haman informed the King of his confrontation.
 Haman got permission from the King to have the man who refused to bow killed.

-4.9 The King further gave his approval to have those of Mordecai's ethnos killed.
+The King further gave his approval to have those of Mordecai's ethnos killed.
 An irrevocable proclamation was issued authorizing the killing of the troublemaker and all his fellow Jews.
 Est 3:1-15

-4.10 Mordecai, in response to the proclamation mourned outside the gate, in sack cloth and ashes.
+Mordecai, in response to the proclamation mourned outside the gate, in sack cloth and ashes.
 Esther heard of his actions so she sent a messenger named Hatach to comfort Mordecai and to inquire what was wrong.

-4.10.1 Mordecai gave Hatach details concerning Haman and his conversation with Xerxes.
+Mordecai gave Hatach details concerning Haman and his conversation with Xerxes.
 Mordecai sent a message to Esther urging her to go see the King and to plead the case of her people.